wheelerlab-uwec/wrmXpress-gui/docs/data_organization.md

 Each experiment should include a root directory with the plate name formated as `YYYYMMDD-p##-XYZ` where `p##` is a plate number and `XYZ` are the investigator's initials.
 The plate name may also include a random integer/index appended in the format `_###`.

-Inside of plate folder, there are two options for organizing the images, either as an individual TIF image for each well stored in a directory of each time point (total number of images = # time points x # wells x # wavelengths) or as a single AVI video for each well (total number of videos = # wells).
+Inside a plate folder, there are two options for organizing the images, either as an individual TIF image for each well stored in a directory of each time point (total number of images = # time points x # wells x # wavelengths) or as a single AVI video for each well (total number of videos = # wells).

 ## TIF files